Derrekito/docker-tflite-gcoral/README.md

 # Project Title
+## About
+This is designed to set up an environment for compiling the libedgetpu library, specifically for use with the Google Coral USB Accelerator.
+The Dockerfile includes instructions for installing necessary dependencies, cloning the TensorFlow repository at a version compatible with TensorFlow Lite 2.5.0, and building the libedgetpu library using a Makefile.
+This setup ensures that the libedgetpu library is compiled in a controlled environment with all required dependencies, making it suitable for applications involving Edge TPU-based machine learning models.

 ## Dockerfile
 Dockerfile: This file contains all the instructions to build the Docker image.
 It sets up the environment, installs necessary packages, and configures the settings.